Spring Flower Tour, Wildlife and Reptiles in Rural Sardinia and Corsica with Greentours

 In Corsica we start with a night in L’Hôtel La Pinède a little along the coast towards Parata from Ajaccio.
 The hotel is in a lovely spot with pleasant gardens and is right by the sea.
 The rooms are large and comfortable.
 Next we’ve four nights in the central mountains in the magnificent scenery of the Gorges du Restonica.
 Our hotel, the very comfortable Dominique-Colonna, is set in a well-wooded stretch of the gorge and right by the rushing river, a very lovely setting indeed.
 We finish the holiday with two nights at the Hôtel U Libecciu, beautifully situated amongst oaks and Strawberry Trees at the head of the Gulf of Figari.
 The hotel is a stylish modern place with large and airy rooms.
 All rooms on this holiday have en suite WCs and showers/baths.

 UK return flights are direct from London Stansted to Cagliari.
+The return is from Figari via Nice to various UK Airports.

 Other indirect routes from regional UK Airports* are available.